duartegroup/resources/tutorials/git/README.md

 #### 3. Committing

-Once you've made a change that improves the errors **commit** the changes.
+Once you've made a change that improves the errors, **commit** the changes.
 Return to GitKraken and 1.
 Stage the changes,
-2. Write a commit message (e.g. "Reduces error on function") and 3.
+2. Write a commit message (e.g. "Reduces error on data") and 3.
 Hit Commit changes.
 Each commit provides a snapshot of the current state which can be reverted to at any time.
 A good rule of thumb is to commit anything that feels like it could be summarised in a single sentence.